ga-wdi-boston/orientation/README.md

 curl https://raw.githubusercontent.com/fesplugas/rbenv-installer/master/bin/rbenv-installer | bash
 ```

-2. Tell Rbenv to use homebrew's directories instead of rbenv's
+2.Tell Rbenv to use homebrew's directories instead of rbenv's

 ### OS X
 `Open ~/.bashrc` and paste in the following code ***BEFORE*** the stuff you pasted